CloudyKrypton/CloudyKrypton/README.md

-Hello 🐱!
+Hello!
 I'm Janet, and I'm a computer science student at UofT.

+🐱